First Time Attendees

-While the ESW attendance continues to grow, the organizers strive to maintain an intimate, workshop experience for all.
+While ESW 2021 is virtual, the organizers strive to maintain an intimate, workshop experience for all.
 Technical presentations encourage interactive dialog.
-Meals, refreshment breaks and socials are designed to encourage networking and interaction with friends, colleagues and new acquaintances.

 The IEEE IAS Electrical Safety Workshop is changing the electrical safety culture and discovering new pathways for preventing injury from electrical hazards in the workplace.
 We welcome your involvement!